Immunohistochemistry - tissues

 For the brain dataset, an additional normalization was performed using linear regression to do the correction for inter-individual variation using the removeBatchEffect in the R package Limma with subject as a batch parameter.
 To reduce the technical variation between MGI and illumina platforms, 19 reference samples were included and run on both platforms.
 Intensity normalization based on reference samples was conducted to minimize technical variation between two platforms.

 Consensus transcript expression levels for each gene were summarized in 50 human tissues based on transcriptomics data from the two sources HPA and GTEx.
 The consensus nTPM value for each gene and tissue type represents the maximum nTPM value based on HPA and GTEx.
-For tissues with multiple sub-tissues (brain regions, blood cells, lymphoid tissues and intestine) the maximum of all sub-tissues is used for the tissue type and the total number of tissue types in the human tissue consensus set is 36.
+For tissues with multiple sub-tissues (brain regions, immune cells, lymphoid tissues and intestine) the maximum of all sub-tissues is used for the tissue type and the total number of tissue types in the human tissue consensus set is 36.

 The FANTOM5 dataset was normalized separately on the sample level using TMM.
 The normalized Tags Per Million for each gene were calculated based on the average of all individual samples for each human tissue.